Uniform confidence bands for nonparametric errors-in-variables regression: Conclusion

 \section{Conclusion}

 In this paper, we develop a method to construct uniform confidence bands for nonparametric EIV regression function $g$.
 We consider the practically relevant case where the distribution of the measurement error is unknown.
 We assume that there is an independent sample from the measurement error distribution, where the sample from the measurement error distribution need not be independent from the sample on response and predictor variables.
-Such a sample from the measurement error distribution is available if there is, for example, either 1) validation data or 2) repeated measurements (panel data) on the latent predictor variable with measurement errors, one of which is symmetrically distributed.
+Such a sample from the measurement error distribution is available if there is, for example, either 1) validation data or 2) repeated measurements on the latent predictor variable with measurement errors, one of which is symmetrically distributed.
 We establish asymptotic validity of the proposed confidence band for ordinary smooth measurement error densities, showing that the proposed confidence band contains the true regression function with probability approaching the nominal coverage probability.
 To the best of our knowledge, this is the first paper to derive asymptotically valid uniform confidence bands for nonparametric EIV regression.
-We also propose a practical method to choose an undersmoothing bandwidth for valid inference.
+We also suggest a two-step SIMEX method for coverage-probability optimal bandwidth choice.
 Simulation studies verify the finite sample performance of the proposed confidence band.
 Finally, we discuss extensions of our results to specification testing, cases with additional regressors without measurement errors, and confidence bands for conditional distribution functions.

+There are a couple of directions for future research.
+First, our bootstrap procedure exploits only the first order, and improvements may be possible by exploiting higher orders.
+For a heuristic investigation, we ran additional simulations of a method that bootstraps $s_n(x)$ and $\widehat\varphi_U(t)$, in addition to simulations of our method.
+These additional simulations turned out exhibit slight improvements for some data generating models.
+A theoretical investigation of such improvements deserves a topic of future research.
+Second, as mentioned in Remark \ref{remark:simex}, the data-driven SIMEX bandwidth selection procedure \citep{ DeHaJa15} has not been formally proven to be consistent with theoretical requirements of inference methods even under the simpler settings covered in the existing literature.
+A theoretical investigation of this practical issue also deserves another topic of future research.